luhmann/daenen-react/README.md

 This is the small website for www.daenen4.de.
 It is a fully isomorphic React-JS-App that runs on a NodeJS/Koa-Stack ...in other words it's complete overkill for its purpose.
 It is supposed to be a fun learning experience.

-## Depenencies
+## Dependencies

-The singular hard dependency in order to compile, develop and deploy the app is a working NodeJs-Stack (a minimum node Version of 0.12.0 is required.
-If you have none you can install it on a Mac by executing:
+The singular hard dependency in order to compile, develop and deploy the app is a working NodeJs-Stack (a minimum node version of `0.12.0` is required.
+If you have none you can install it on OSX using Homebrew:

 > brew install node

-This will install the current nodejs package, the `node`- and `npm`-binaries should now be available.
+This will install the NodeJs package currently in homebrew, the `node`- and `npm`-binaries should now be available.
 If your version is less than `0.12.0` you can install the `n`-version manager:

 > npm install -g n